 When it comes to air plant care, water and light problems are far more common than bugs.

-With regards to water, the best thing you can do is listen to your plant.
+With regard to water, the best thing you can do is listen to your plant.

-If the tips are browning or curling inwards when they shouldn’t be, your plant is telling you it needs more water.
+If the tips are browning or curling inwards when they shouldn’t, your plant is telling you it needs more water.
 On the other hand, if the leaves are browning and looking soggy, he’s saying I’m too wet.

 If your air plant is turning black, that is a sign it’s rotted.